Ghana has since the introduction of constitutional democracy in 1992 been a stable democracy.

 The next elections are due to be held in 2016.
 At the October 18 2014 NPP Super Delegates Congress Nana Akufo-Addo, was elected the party’s presidential candidate for the third time, receiving over 80% of the vote.
 Akufo-Addo is expected to the run against NDC incumbent John Mahama at the next elections.

 In 2009 the Government of Ghana proposed the revision of aspects of the 1992 Constitution of Ghana.
 A Constitution Review Commission presented its recommendations to the Government of Ghana in 2011.
 A referendum on constitutional reform is currently postponed due to a civil court case.
-The referendum will take place in conjunction with the local elections, which are expected to take place early 2015.
+So far, no decision has been taken as to when the referendum will be held.

 Although Ghana's government has declared a "zero tolerance" towards corruption, studies show that corruption occurs, especially in the police, customs and judiciary system, but also in the education and health sector.
 In 2014 Ghana was ranked 61 out of 175 on Transparency International’s Corruption Perception Index.
 Among African countries Ghana was rated number 8.
 Ghana was also ranked 7 out of 52 African countries on the 2014 Mo Ibrahim Index, which ranks security, good governance, the economy, social sectors and human rights.